-Since 2015, the District has expended over \$4,000,000 on approximately 70 acres of turf conversions and various capital projects (such as projects to modify and upgrade irrigation systems and projects to use reclaimed irrigation) districtwide.
+Since 2015, the District has expended over \$4,500,000 on approximately 70 acres of turf conversions and various capital projects (such as projects to modify and upgrade irrigation systems and projects to use reclaimed irrigation) districtwide.
 These one-time expenditures are necessary in ensuring the viability of District parks and long-term water conservation efforts.

 Annual, on-going costs for water usage continue to rise.
-Water costs have steadily risen since Fiscal Year 2007-2008, when the District spent overall approximately \$827,000 for 328,665 units (1 unit equals 748 gallons) of potable water used; in the last Fiscal Year 2017-2018 the District spent approximately \$1,576,000 (an approximate 90.4% increase compared to Fiscal Year 2007-2008) for 264,456 units (an approximate 19.5% decrease) of potable water used.
+Water costs have steadily risen since Fiscal Year 2007-2008, when the District spent overall approximately \$827,000 for 328,665 units (1 unit equals 748 gallons) of potable water used; in the last Fiscal Year 2018-2019 the District spent approximately \$1,388,000 (an approximate 67.8% increase compared to Fiscal Year 2007-2008) for 219,516 units (an approximate 33.2% decrease) of potable water used.
+Comparing overall cost per unit used, the District spent \$6.327 per unit in Fiscal Year 2018-2019 as compared to \$2.519 per unit in Fiscal Year 2007-2008 (an approximate 151.2% increase).

 The District is committed to providing the resources necessary to respond to the ongoing and future droughts.
-Since Fiscal Year 2017-2018, and with the intent to continue annually, the District has committed

-\$300,000 each year for Annual Drought Response Irrigation Improvements and Annual Master Flow Valve installations.
+Since Fiscal Year 2017-2018, and with the intent to continue annually, the District has committed at least \$300,000 each year for Annual Drought Response Irrigation Improvements and Annual Master Flow Valve installations.
+Furthermore, the District allocates any water budget savings from the prior Fiscal Year into the following Fiscal Year's Annual Drought Response Irrigation Improvements.

-As costs continue to rise, The District will continue to make best efforts for water conservation and thus budgetary savings.
+As costs continue to rise, the District will continue to make best efforts for water conservation and thus budgetary savings.
 Overwatering turf not only wastes money and water but is actually harmful and can lead to fungus, insects, puddles, and weak roots.
 As costs from water suppliers and distributors continue to rise, the District will be forced to allocate funds from different programs and sources to meet the basic needs of providing and maintaining healthy and quality turf.